pydata/xarray/doc/pandas.rst

     df

-To perform the inverse operation of converting any pandas objects into a data array with the same shape, simply use the ``DataArray`` constructor:
+To perform the inverse operation of converting any pandas objects into a data array with the same shape, simply use the :py:class:`~xarray.DataArray`
+constructor:

 .. ipython:: python

     xr.DataArray(df)

-xarray objects do not yet support hierarchical indexes, so if your data has a hierarchical index, you will either need to unstack it first or use the :py:meth:`~xarray.DataArray.from_series` or :py:meth:`~xarray.Dataset.from_dataframe` constructors described above.
+Both the ``DataArray`` and ``Dataset`` constructors directly convert pandas objects into xarray objects with the same shape.
+This means that they preserve all use of multi-indexes:

+.. ipython:: python

+    index = pd.MultiIndex.from_arrays([['a', 'a', 'b'], [0, 1, 2]],
+                                      names=['one', 'two'])
+    df = pd.DataFrame({'x': 1, 'y': 2}, index=index)
+    ds = xr.Dataset(df)
+    ds

+However, you will need to set dimension names explicitly, either with the ``dims`` argument on in the ``DataArray`` constructor or by calling :py:class:`~xarray.Dataset.rename` on the new object.

+.. _panel transition:

 Transitioning from pandas.Panel to xarray
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:py:class:`~pandas.Panel`, pandas's data structure for 3D arrays, has always been a second class
+:py:class:`~pandas.Panel`, pandas's data structure for 3D arrays, has always
-data structure compared to the Series and DataFrame.
-To allow pandas developers to focus more on
+been a second class data structure compared to the Series and DataFrame.
+To
-its core functionality built around the DataFrame, pandas plans to eventually deprecate Panel.
+allow pandas developers to focus more on its core functionality built around
+the DataFrame, pandas plans to eventually deprecate Panel.

 xarray has most of ``Panel``'s features, a more explicit API (particularly around
 indexing), and the ability to scale to >3 dimensions with the same interface.

-As discussed in the xarray docs, there are two primary data structures in xarray:
+As discussed :ref:`elsewhere <data structures>` in the docs, there are two primary data structures in
-``DataArray`` and ``Dataset``.
-You can imagine a ``DataArray`` as a n-dimensional pandas
+xarray: ``DataArray`` and ``Dataset``.
+You can imagine a ``DataArray`` as a
-``Series`` (i.e. a single typed array), and a ``Dataset`` as the ``DataFrame``-equivalent
+n-dimensional pandas ``Series`` (i.e. a single typed array), and a ``Dataset``
-(i.e. a dict of aligned ``DataArray``s).
+as the ``DataFrame`` equivalent (i.e. a dict of aligned ``DataArray`` objects).

 So you can represent a Panel, in two ways:

-- A 3-dimenional ``DataArray``
+- As a 3-dimensional ``DataArray``,
-- A ``Dataset`` containing a number of 2-dimensional DataArray-s
+- Or as a ``Dataset`` containing a number of 2-dimensional DataArray objects.

+Let's take a look:

 .. ipython:: python

     panel = pd.Panel(np.random.rand(2, 3, 4), items=list('ab'), major_axis=list('mno'),
                      minor_axis=pd.date_range(start='2000', periods=4, name='date'))

     panel

 As a DataArray:

 .. ipython:: python

+    # or equivalently, with Panel.to_xarray()
     xr.DataArray(panel)

-Or:

-.. ipython:: python

-    panel.to_xarray()

 As you can see, there are three dimensions (each is also a coordinate).
-Two of the
+Two of
-axes of the panel were unnamed, so have been assigned `dim_0` & `dim_1` respectively,
+the axes of the panel were unnamed, so have been assigned ``dim_0`` and
-while the third retains its name `date`.
+``dim_1`` respectively, while the third retains its name ``date``.

 As a Dataset:

 .. ipython:: python

     xr.Dataset(panel)

-Here, there are two data variables, each representing a DataFrame on panel's `items`
+Here, there are two data variables, each representing a DataFrame on panel's
-axis, and labelled as such.
-Each variable is a 2D array of the respective values along
+``items`` axis, and labelled as such.
+Each variable is a 2D array of the
-the `items` dimension.
+respective values along the ``items`` dimension.

 While the xarray docs are relatively complete, a few items stand out for Panel users:

 - A DataArray's data is stored as a numpy array, and so can only contain a single
   type.
-As a result, a Panel that contains :py:class:`~pandas.DataFrame`s with
+As a result, a Panel that contains :py:class:`~pandas.DataFrame` objects
-  multiple types will be converted to `object` types.
-A ``Dataset`` of multiple ``DataArray``s
+  with multiple types will be converted to ``dtype=object``.
+A ``Dataset`` of
-  each with its own dtype will allow original types to be preserved
+  multiple ``DataArray`` objects each with its own dtype will allow original
+  types to be preserved.
-- Indexing is similar to pandas, but more explicit and leverages xarray's naming
+- :ref:`Indexing <indexing>` is similar to pandas, but more explicit and
-  of dimensions
+  leverages xarray's naming of dimensions.
-- Because of those features, making much higher dimension-ed data is very practical
+- Because of those features, making much higher dimensional data is very
+  practical.
-- Variables in ``Dataset``s can use a subset of its dimensions.
-For example, you can
+- Variables in ``Dataset`` objects can use a subset of its dimensions.
+For
-  have one dataset with Person x Score x Time, and another with Person x Score
+  example, you can have one dataset with Person x Score x Time, and another with
+  Person x Score.
 - You can use coordinates are used for both dimensions and for variables which
-  _label_ the data variables, so you could have a coordinate Age, that labelled the
+  _label_ the data variables, so you could have a coordinate Age, that labelled
-  `Person` dimension of a DataSet of Person x Score x Time
+  the Person dimension of a Dataset of Person x Score x Time.

 While xarray may take some getting used to, it's worth it!
 If anything is unclear,
 please post an issue on `GitHub <https://github.com/pydata/xarray>`__ or